- Solar advice hub

 How much do solar panel inverters cost?

-The good news is that the first time you buy a solar & battery system for your home, the inverter(s) should come as part of the purchase and installation, so you won’t need to budget for it separately.
+The good news is that the first time you buy a solar & battery system for your home, any inverters should come as part of the purchase and installation, so you won’t need to budget for it separately.

 What size inverter do you need?

-You'll generally need an inverter that's 75% as big as your solar panel system's kilowatt-peak (kWp), which is how much solar energy it produces at standard test conditions.
+You'll generally need an inverter with a capacity that's 75% of your solar panel system's kilowatt-peak (kWp) rating, which is how much solar energy it produces at standard test conditions.

 It's vital that your inverter's kilowatt (kW) rating is lower than your system's kWp rating, otherwise it may not work some of the time.